dartnow/dartnow_cli/README.md

 `mkdir ~/dartnow_gists && cd ~/dartnow_gists`

-Now run `darnow init`.
+Now run `dartnow init`.
 You will be asked your github username.
 And you need to create a github token.
 See this doc:

 https://help.github.com/articles/creating-an-access-token-for-command-line-use/